leoleozhu/itext-sample/README.md

 ## Preserve the embedded image

-Some times you want to crop part of the image and add it to the PDF.
+Sometimes you want to crop part of the image and add it to the PDF.
 If you use `BufferedImage` to manipulate the input images, some information will be lost.
 For example, exif or color profiles.

 To keep the original image file untouched, you could crop the image by using `PdfFormXObject`.
 Then add the object to a `PDFCanvas`.